bradj00/token-escrow/README.md

 # token-escrow

-Permissionless escrow service dapp to help two parties securely trade assets with minimal trust and no third party.
+Permissionless escrow service dapp to help two parties securely trade assets with no trust and no third party.

-Written in Solidity and mostly ReactJS.
+Contracts written in Solidity.
+Front end written in React.

-This is also a dApp I am designing with a mobile-first approach to designing UI/UX rather than desktop.
+This is also my first dApp designed with a mobile-first approach to UI/UX rather than desktop.

 ### New Escrow setup UI in progress